 I have always loved this painting!
-But curiously I have never really be a fan of Maurice Denis who was one of the Les Nabis, the group whose more notable members included Eduard Vuillard, Pierre Bonnard.
-He was certainly prolific but so much of his grand figurative works seems confused to me.
+But curiously I have never really be a fan of Maurice Denis who was one of the Les Nabis, the group whose more notable members included both Eduard Vuillard and Pierre Bonnard.
+He was certainly prolific but so much of his grand figurative works has always seemed a little confusing to me.

 But anyway, this wonderful picture above is a gem I think.
-And it's precisely so because it holds a vision that really opens up outwardly through the window of nature by abstract means unlike the conceptual approach prescribed by Les Nabis
+And it's precisely so because it holds a vision that really opens up outwardly through the window of nature by abstract visual means unlike the conceptual approach prescribed by Les Nabis.

-I like it so much not just because it works, but also because it captures that lonely and somewhat poetic winter moment when one finds oneself in a darkening valley chill and separated from the last bit of sun just out of reach in the Western sky.
-But it also evokes nostalgic memories from the France of my youth where scenes like this were commonplace.
+I like it so much not just because it works, but also because it captures that lonely and somewhat poetic winter moment, a particular instant when one finds oneself in a darkening valley chill and separated from the last bit of sun just out of reach in the Western sky.
+When a painting is specific but not sentimental, it's an achievement.
+But it's also special because it evokes nostalgic memories from the France of my youth where scenes like this were commonplace.

 The following idea has been attributed to Denis one which I had never seen before but like very much.
 It's a frank description of Modernity in a Painting world before it became captive to the Contextual prison in which much of the Art World has become trapped.